mahlenmorris/VCVRack/Memory.md

 If there are multiple Ruminates in an ensemble and they are moving at the same speed, it is useful to set this value to something different for each Ruminate, so that when the patch is restarted, both heads aren't playing from the same exact position.
 Similarly, if a Ruminate is running right alongside an Embellish at the same speed (i.e., "1"), the Ruminate can be ducked to zero volume (see [Click Avoidance](#click-avoidance) below for why); setting their Initial positions differently avoids that problem.
 #### Position CURRENT Output
-An output that emits the position from 0.0V to 10.0V.
+This is a two-channel output indicating the current position of the play head:
+* The first channel is the position from 0.0V to 10.0V.
+This can be useful as an input [phasor](https://github.com/mhetrick/hetrickcv/blob/master/docs/Topics/Phasors.md) which [some modules](https://library.vcvrack.com/?query=phasor&brand=HetrickCV&tag=&license=) can use to great effect for controlling other Ruminate and Fixation play heads.
+* The second channel is the position in seconds from the start.

 Below this is a display showing this position in either:
 * seconds.hundredths - if the Memory size is less than 60 seconds OR